Ivan Ilyin: 1933 Hitler's first year in office

 In 1935, Ilyin spent much of the summer at a large dacha in rural Latvia that the artist Evgeny Klimov had rented.
 Under the (German-sounding) pseudonym Alfred Norman, he published "The Bolshevik Policy of World Domination."
 This is more or less Ilyin's last active political statement.
-He goes on to print essays in the Berliner Kurier.
+He went on to publish essays in the Berliner Kurier.
 Vasily Shulgin, a nationalist, showed him his manuscript "The Orion Belt" on an alliance between Russia and Germany but Ilyin wasn't impressed.
 In 1936, Hitler put Vasily Biskupsky in charge of the Russische Vertrauensstelle, a government body dealing with the Russian émigré community.
 Ilyin actively criticized in the press Alexander Lvovich Kazembek, a fascist or self-styled neo-monarchist.
 In his speech in Riga in February 1937, dedicated to the 100th anniversary of Pushkin's death, Ilyin praised Pushkin's genius and defined his work as "the main entrance to Russian culture".
-He applied for membership of the Reich Chamber of literature but he had a problem with obtaining an Aryan certificate knowing all his great-grandparents.
-Erth interfered and Ilyin received his membership.
+He applied for membership of the Reich Chamber of literature but he had a problem with obtaining an Aryan certificate because he did not know the identity of all his great-grandparents.
+Ehrt interfered and Ilyin received his membership.

-In his pamphlet "An attack on the Orthodox church" (1937) he accused Nietzsche of fuelling Bolshevism, and Stalinism.
+In his pamphlet "An attack on the Orthodox church" (December 1937) he accused Nietzsche of fuelling Bolshevism, and Stalinism.
 The Gestapo confiscated this work and banned him from the Reichskulturkammer and independent political activity.
-Ilyin decided it was the time to leave, but the Berlin police forbade his departure.
+In May, Ilyin decided it was the time to leave but the Berlin police forbade his departure.
 "On June 17, 1938, [he declared] I am ready to testify under oath that I and my wife are the purest Aryans and that I have never belonged to Masonic or affiliated organizations anywhere."
-Not long after he went to Münich and with a Nansen passport he visited a congress in Locarno.
-He asked the Swiss authorities to allow him to settle as a scientist, a philosopher and promote his theory on art.
+In early July, he was permitted to visit Karlovy Vary for a treatment of his migraine.
+Instead he went to Münich with all his manuscripts.
+In August he asked the Swiss authorities to allow him to settle as a scientist, as a philosopher, and to promote his theory on art.
+(With a Nansen passport he visited a congress in Locarno.)
 With financial help from Sergei Rachmaninoff, he was able to pay the bail, but he was not allowed to work or to interfere in any way with Swiss politics.
+On 17 September he wrote to Ivan Shmelev that his furniture and library arrived.